awlondon/FFT-SKG-AGI/README.md

 Interactively enter tokens or use `voice` input.
 Modalities are generated, logged, and visualized (if enabled).
 Type `exit` to quit.

+### Engine-to-Engine Communication

+`config.py` contains options to broadcast externalized tokens to a file based stream and to subscribe to another engine's stream.
+When `ENABLE_ENGINE_COMM` is set to `True`, each externalized token is appended as a JSON line to `engine_stream.jsonl` in the engine's memory directory.
+Setting `SUBSCRIBE_STREAM` to the path of another engine's stream file will feed received tokens back into the local `recursive_thought_loop`.

+This mechanism allows multiple engines to share glyph streams without requiring a network stack and can be toggled in the forthcoming GUI.

 ### Rendering Graphs

 ```bash